carmencchow/cyclistic_casestudy/README.md

 * Busiest months: July, August, and September
 * Preferred start stations: spread out across commercial and financial areas
 * Average ride time on weekdays: 12.2 minutes
-* Average ride time on weekend: 14.2 minutes
+* Average ride time on weekends: 14.2 minutes
-* Average distance: 5.39 kilometres
+* Average ride distance: 5.39 kilometres
 * Average speed on a classic bike: 12.17 m/s

-Based on these notable differences, we can conclude that annual members are people who use Cyclistic bikes to travel to and from work, while casual riders tend to use Cyclistic bikes for sightseeing and exploring the city.
+Based on these notable differences, we can conclude that annual members are people who use Cyclistic bikes to travel to and from work, while casual riders tend to use Cyclistic bikes to sightsee and explore the city.

-Tableau
-Google Slides

 <h2>6.
 Act</h2>

-After looking at the trends in how casual rides use Cyclistic bikes, we'll propose the following recommendations which are aimed at boosting Cyclistic's annnual membership enrollment among casual riders.
-Extend reach and attract more riders
+After reviewing cycling trends and patterns among casual riders, we can propose the following recommendations aimed at boosting Cyclistic's annnual membership conversion rate among casual riders.

 <b>1.
 Seasonal Ad Campaigns</b>
 <p>Cyclistic's future growth depends on growing annual ridership by converting casual members into long-term members.
-To do this, Cyclistic will need to time the launch of future enrollment and advertising campaigns before in March and April to raise awareness of Cyclistics annual membership program and genearte interest among more riders before the signficant 79.4% increase in ride count occurs from April to May.
-Cyclistic's ads should focus on the benefits of switching to a long-term membership, including savings costs, convenience and unlimited access to Cyclistic's fleet of bikes.
+To do this, Cyclistic should time the launch of future advertising campaigns to prepare for the <b>79.4% increase in the number of casual rides from April to May</b>.
+Launching the campaign well before this influx of rides will raise awareness of Cyclistics annual membership program and generate interest among more riders.
+Cyclistic's ads should focus on the benefits of switching to a long-term membership which include savings costs, convenience and unlimited access to Cyclistic's fleet of bikes throughout the year.

 <b>2.
-New/Flexible Pricing Model</b>
+Flexible Pricing Model</b>
-<p> Cyclistic can remove any perceived costs as barriers to a
-  Cyclistic should implement a new pricing structure to increase enrollment in their annual membership.
-This could To further incentive annual memberhips, Cyclistic could include the following:
+<p> Cyclistic should implement a new pricing structure to attract and retain more annual members.
+Here are some ways the company can incentivize casual members to enrol in their annual membership program:

-  * tiered membership, such as a monthly plan at a fixed price that could eventually encourage casual riders to become full members.
+  * <i>Offer tiered membership</i>: such as a monthly plan at a fixed price that could eventually encourage casual riders to become full members.

-  *  Overcharge fee for casual riders if they reach for every additional 10 or 20 minutes, or kilometres cycled.
+  * <i>Implement overcharge fees</i>:  for casual riders if they reach for every additional 10 or 20 minutes, or kilometres cycled.

-  *  Annual membership at a lower price point than casual rides.
+  *  <Annual membership at a lower price point than casual rides.

   *  Two-tiered annual plan, where members have the option to pay up front or in monthly installments, which may be more feasible to increase and retain membership.